Asabeneh/JavaScript-for-Everyone/readMe.md

 const boilingPoint = 100; // water boiling point, temperature in oC const PI = 3.14; // geometrical constant
 console.log(gravity, boilingPoint, PI); // 9.81, 100, 3.14
-// Variables can also be declaring in one line let name = "Asabeneh", //name of a person job = "teacher", live = "Finland";
+// Variables can also be declaring in one line separated by comma let name = "Asabeneh", //name of a person job = "teacher", live = "Finland";